My work is included in "Adah Rose Invitational" group exhibition

 My essay in ART21 Magazine, "'The Revolution Will Be Painted' Revisited"

 Last year, as part of ART21 Magazine’s “Revolution” issue, feminist new genre painter Anne Sherwood Pundyk rewrote the lyrics to Gil Scott-Heron’s “The Revolution Will Not Be Televised” to create “The Revolution Will Be Painted.”
 Named after one of her large scale, latex and acrylic works, the collection of phrases from artists, writers, art historians and critics advocated for the crucial role that the visual arts—especially painting—play in propelling social change.
 This year, she’s looking back on the months that followed the creation of her anthem and eponymous painting, investigating the ways in which expressive abstract color creates a revolution of its own.

-Noah Dillon from artcritical interviews me in "Tell Me: with Anne Sherwood Pundyk"
+I was interviewed by Noah Dillon in artcritical for his feature "Tell Me: with Anne Sherwood Pundyk"

 Dillon begins: "I’ve been visiting — with artists, writers, curators, dealers, and others in the art world — to look at one artwork of my guest’s choice.
 We have a one-on-one conversation about the artwork, what they find interesting in it and why it’s important to them.
 In this edition, painter Anne Sherwood Pundyk and I went to her studio in Mattituck, New York, to look at her ongoing painting project, The Revolution Will Be Painted..."

 Preview of my exhibition catalogue for "Stadia" my solo exhibition at Susan Eley Fine Art